Human-Augment-Analytics/Lizard-XRAYs/README.md

 #### Annotating Data

 The first step for automated landmarking is to actually produce annotations for the x-rays.
-This step was performed by Jon Suh and an undergraduate assistant in the Suh lab.
+This step was performed by Jon Suh and an undergraduate assistant in the Stroud lab.
 They used tpsdig to annotate each x-ray image and produce .tps files.
 They provided me with a Dropbox folder containing the tps files, which can be found [here](https://www.dropbox.com/scl/fo/t77q0baokmb2zj2i2vs0a/AGJQ4FI9111QjSOxewEccao?rlkey=bt1hwxqqg9ue2k5iakcfasz7g&dl=0).

 After obtaining tps files for each x-ray, I produced a combined tps file with all the data.
 This is a requirement for input into `ml-morph`.
 My script for performing this combination can be found [here](https://github.com/Human-Augment-Analytics/Lizard-x-rays/blob/main/combine_tps_files.py).